-The thing that makes this patterns silhouette work is the careful fit.
+The thing that makes this pattern’s silhouette work is the careful fit.
 Floreat is fitted from the bust upwards and is loose and trapeze shape from the bust downwards.
 This means you get the best of both worlds.
 The close fit of the sleeves and upper body make this garment look put together, whilst the generous ease in the hip and waist adds comfort.

 You can make the waist more fitted with the use of the included sash belt.
-This can be sewn either separately as a belt, or in the back centre seam, and is able to be used with Views A, B or D. By cinching the waist in you make the dress more fitted at the waist, and leave the volume at the hemline.
+This can be sewn either separately as a belt, or in the back centre seam, and is able to be used with Views A, B or D. By cinching the waist in you make the dress more fitted at the waist and leave the volume at the hemline.

-The neckline is high, but comfortable.
+The neckline is high but comfortable.
 The sleeves have enough ease to make sure that you never feel constricted.

-This pattern includes an optional knit sleeve and neck band to allow you to sew knit versions.
+This pattern includes an optional knit sleeve and neckband to allow you to sew knit versions.
 The fit on the knit versions is loose and comfortable, but not baggy.
 Obviously depending on what knit you choose to sew with the shape will hang differently.

 View A long sleeved dress with waist ties

-I love dresses with waist ties, but one of things i hate are waist ties that come from the side seam.
+I love dresses with waist ties, but one of the things I hate are waist ties that come from the side seam.
 As soon as they are tied the front of the dress looks great, but the back looks weird and pulls.
 The focus is on the front view, without considering the back.
 I didn’t want that to happen with this dress.
-With Floreat the ties are anchored in the centre back seam, which means when you tie them in the front the back is also cinched and looks equally flattering.
+With Floreat, the ties are anchored in the centre back seam, which means when you tie them in the front the back is also cinched and looks equally flattering.
 But what if you’re not sure you want ties?
 That’s fine too!
 This pattern includes instructions for sewing the waist ties as a separate belt so you can change your look as desired.
-I’d really like to try a version with lengthened ties so that i can wrap them around and tie them in the back!
+I’d really like to try a version with lengthened ties so that I can wrap them around and tie them in the back!

-A long sleeved Floreat is perfect for cold days or wearing to work – any time that you would like to be put together as well as warm.
-I had a complete lack of winter appropriate dresses before this pattern.
+A long-sleeved Floreat is perfect for cold days or wearing to work – any time that you would like to be put together as well as warm.
+I had a complete lack of winter-appropriate dresses before this pattern.
 I love that this one can be worn in winter but isn’t too casual.

 Even though we sewed up this sample in long sleeves, you can also make this dress in short sleeves for warmer weather!

 I wanted you to be able to see what the knit versions looked like so we also made up the dress in knit!
-For the knit sample we sewed the short knit sleeves, and used the knit neckline band.
+For the knit sample we sewed the short knit sleeves and used the knit neckline band.
 The ties are still anchored in the centre back.
-This is a lovely casual easy look and is the ultimate secret pajamas outfit.
+This is a lovely casual easy look and is the ultimate secret pyjamas outfit.
 You could probably take a nap in this dress and then throw on some heels and go out later!
 Ha!
 It’s a tee shirt dress that’s a little bit extra.

 View B blouse with long sleeves

 We sewed up our View B sample in the knit options, but this blouse would also be perfect for showcasing special woven fabrics that you don’t want to break up with too many seams.
-I have some Liberty of London cottons that are waiting to be this blouse!
+I have some Liberty of London cotton that are waiting to be this blouse!
 The back of the blouse is a regular blouse or tee length, with the front point dipping lower.
-The back closure can be a slit with hook and eye or a zipper.
-Made in woven fabric it’s a no fuss yet still dressy blouse that can be worn for a variety of occasions.
+The back closure can be a slit with a hook and eye or a zipper.
+Made in woven fabric it’s a no-fuss yet still dressy blouse that can be worn for a variety of occasions.

 I should probably mention that you can also add the waist ties to this version.
 Some of our testers did this, and it looks really amazing!
-The cinched in waist with ties on a blouse is a really beautiful look and something i really want to try.
+The cinched-in waist with ties on a blouse is a really beautiful look and something i really want to try.